AcademySoftwareFoundation/rez/docs/source/package_definition.rst

 +++++++++++++++++++++++

 Early binding functions use the ``@early`` decorator.
-They are evaluated at *build time*, hence the 'early' in 'early binding'.
-By build time, we mean that they are evaluated before the resolve has happened and before the :ref:`build environment <the-build-environment>` is constructed.
-Therefore it's important to note a few important behaviors of early bound functions:
+They are evaluated at *build time*, hence the 'early' in 'early binding' and their definition persists into the ``package.py``.
+By 'build time', it is meant that they are evaluated before the resolve has occurred, and as such, before the :ref:`build environment <the-build-environment>` has been constructed.
+Therefore there are some important distinctions that set early-bound functions apart from other function attributes:

-- The :attr:`this` object only exposes package attributes and nothing else when used inside an early bound function.
+- The :attr:`this` object only exposes package attributes.
+Nothing else is accessible when inside an early-bound function.
-- No Rez-set :doc:`environment variables <environment>` can be accessed inside an early bound function.
+- No rez-set :doc:`environment variables <environment>` can be accessed inside an early bound function.

 Any package attribute can be implemented as an early binding function.
 Here is an example of an :attr:`authors` attribute that is automatically set to the contributors of the package's git project: